emmt/TiPi/info/framework.md

 # An Introduction to TiPi

-TiPi is a Java *Toolkit for Inverse Problems and Imaging* developed by the [MiTiV](http://mitiv.univ-lyon1.fr/) project.
-The objective of TiPi is to provide a framework for developping fast algorithms for solving inverse problems.
+TiPi is a Java *Toolkit for Inverse Problems and Imaging* developed as part the [MiTiV](http://mitiv.univ-lyon1.fr/) project.
+The objective of TiPi is to provide a framework for developping fast algorithms for solving inverse problems in particular in the domain of imaging.

 ## Contents